Why Choose Jen as your Newborn Photographer

 - Preferred hairbrush – Oooh I love babies with crazy hair!
 The brush is for babies who have a lot of flakes on their head.
 I have a baby hairbrush in the studio if needed.

 - Preferred baby lotion – Babies start to shed skin in the first few weeks of birth.
-I’ll want to use your preferred baby lotion throughout the shoot.
+I’ll want to use your preferred baby lotion (if needed).

 - Props you want to be included in the shoot – Did your Grandma make a blanket that you want to be featured?
 Please note: Large stuffed animals tend to take focus from the baby.

 - FOOD for yourself!
 You will be at my house for a while.
 Bring a snack or two.
 I’ll offer you food if you forget.

 Hot Tips for the Day of your Newborn Photography Session